 The amount of the Commission's required pervious front yard area for the subject site is 450 square feet.
-The figure of 450 square feet is based on an average setback of fifteen feet across the thirty-foot width of the subject lot.
+The figure of 450 square feet is based on an average setback of fifteen feet across the thirty-foot width of the lot.
 The Commission's front yard setback requirement is defined in square footage rather than an absolute lineal measurement to allow for changes in plane which can add architectural interest.
-A minimum ten-foot front yard setback, with a required fifteen-foot setback average, can provide the required 450 square foot pervious front yard area and a front yard setback which is consistent with the other residences in the area.
+A minimum ten-foot front yard setback, with a required fifteen-foot setback average, can provide the required 450 square foot pervious front yard area and a front yard setback that is consistent with the other residences in the area.

-In this case, the proposed residence is set back fifteen feet from the canal property line (Exhibit #3).
-The proposed fifteen-foot setback provides a 450 square foot front yard area between the canal property line and the front of the proposed residence consistent with the Commission's front yard setback requirement.
-No building extensions are proposed in or over the required 450 square foot pervious front yard area.
-An uncovered permeable deck may be constructed in the front yard area.
+In this case, the entire proposed residence is set back more than fifteen feet from the canal property line (Exhibit #3).
+The proposed setback provides more than the required 450 square foot front yard area between the canal property line and the front of the proposed residence consistent with the Commission's front yard setback requirement.
+No building extensions are proposed in the required 450 square foot pervious front yard area.
+A large front window, however, is permitted to be temporarily in the open position over the front yard area as shown on the proposed plans (Exhibit #4), provided that the window is in a closed position while it is raining to allow the required permeable front yard area to absorb runoff before it enters Linnie Canal.